mk-fg/reliable-discord-client-irc-daemon/README.rst

 --------

-- Reliable outgoing message ordering and delivery, with explicit notifications for issues of any kind.
+- Reliable outgoing message ordering and delivery, with explicit notifications for detected issues of any kind.

 - Support for both private and public channels, channel ordering.

-- Per-server and global catch-all channels to check on general activity.
+- Per-server and global catch-all channels to track general activity.

 - Some quirky translation for discord user mentions, see below for specifics.

 - Configurable local name aliases.

+- Support for limited runtime reconfiguration via #rdircd.control channel.

 - Simple and consistent discord to irc guild/channel/user name translation.

   None of these will change after reconnection, channel or server reshuffling, etc - translation is mostly deterministic and does not depend on other names.

-- Translation for discord mentions, attachments and emojis in incoming msgs.
+- Translation for discord mentions, replies, attachments and emojis in incoming msgs.

 - Easily accessible backlog via /t (/topic) commands in any channel, e.g. "/t log 2h" to show last 2 hours of backlog or "/t log 2019-01-08" to dump backlog